slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Stop looking for happiness in the same place where you lost it."
 -- Unknown*

-> *"He'd wasted most of his life thinking he'd wasted most of his life'*
+> *"He’d wasted most of his life thinking he’d wasted most of his life’*

 > *"Never regret something that once made you smile."
 -- Amber Deckers*